3D Static Mixer Using RBF Sharp Immersed Boundary#

 Simulation Control#

 Although we are interested in the steady-state solution of the flow, we use bdf1 time integration.
-The required time to reach steady state in our case is low, but solving it with a small value of the time step enables the non-linear solver to converge as complex flow patterns are difficult to capture otherwise.
+The required time to reach steady state in our case is low, but solving it with a small time step enables the non-linear solver to converge as complex flow patterns are difficult to capture otherwise.

 subsection simulation control